 Also, if you are keeping your fat and/or carbs relatively low, you’ll need something to go alongside your protein source.
 So as mentioned above, adding a big salad to your steak can be a good option to keep the meal enjoyable, as well as providing fibre, vitamins and minerals, without going over the top calorie wise.
 Fruit can also be a tasty, convenient snack to have during the day.

 4. Win When You Can.
 Accept it When You Can’t.

-There will be certain times where you can be more on track than others.
+There will be certain times on holidays where you can be more on track than others.
 This will be very much down to the individual and the type of holiday.

 I tend to find that while the rest of the day might get out of your grasp with all the holiday activities, breakfast is usually one place where you can win.

 When staying in hotels, the breakfast buffet can be your best friend or your worst enemy when it comes to nutrition.
 Here are a few things I’ve found useful: